volkamerlab/opencadd/docs/tutorial.rst

 How to use the library
 ----------------------

-After the command :code:`structuralalignment` the user provides the structurenames.
+After the command :code:`superposer` the user provides the structurenames.
 The library will search locally for the file, if a path is given.
 Otherwise it will search in the `Protein Data Bank
 <https://www.rcsb.org/>`_.